therapywindow/therapywindow.github.io/low-cost-clinic.md

 A proportion of my week is reserved for my low cost clinic.
 These slots cost £25 a session whether for an individual or a couple and regardless of the type of work you want to do together.

-The low-cost clinic is intended to facilitate financial access for people who who don't have access to funds or wealth that would enable them to pay for a standard slot.
+The low-cost clinic is intended to facilitate financial access for people who don't have access to funds or wealth that would enable them to pay for a standard slot.

 I offer an initial free-of-charge consultation where we can think together about whether we're a good fit.